diamantis-rafail-papadam/3D-Tic-Tac-Toe/README.md

 All you need in order to play, is a gcc compiler and your imagination :v

-I don't know much about licenses but you may use/change/enhance my code for anything except commercial purposes, as long as you mention my github repository as a source.
+I don't know much about licenses but you may use/change/enhance my code for non-commercial purposes, as long as you mention my github repository as a source.